About Us

 The NCSE Council

-The NCSE Council play a vital role in shaping inclusive education policy and practice across Ireland.
-Comprising a diverse group of professionals with expertise in education, disability, and public service, the Council provides strategic direction and oversight to ensure that the NCSE delivers on its mission to support children and young people with special educational needs.
+The NCSE Council plays a vital role in shaping inclusive education policy and practice across Ireland.
+It includes professionals with expertise in education, disability, and public service.

 About Us